 · Process description and process drawings

 · Proposed hatch records and standard operating procedures

-Initialization of cleaning validation.
+Initialization of cleaning process validation.

-Recommended in-process controls.
+Recommended in-process validation of controls.

 · Data to support upper control limit and lower control limit.